Independent Nevadans group forms to provide neutral platform for nonpartisans

 Endorsements

 The Coalition of Independent Nevadans’ first big task was issuing its endorsements for the 2022 midterms.
-The group interviewed candidates on both sides and used a scoring system to come up with its endorsements.
+The group interviewed the candidates it could and used a scoring system to come up with its endorsements.
 For the candidates who were not available for an interview, the coalition looked at each candidate’s profile, their accomplishments and bills they passed, Mirchandani said.

 The candidates who passed muster include a mix of Democrats and Republicans, such as Democratic incumbent U.S. Sen. Catherine Cortez Masto, Republican candidates for Congress including Mark Robertson and April Becker, as well as Democratic incumbent Rep. Steven Horsford.

-The group also endorsed Republican and Clark County Sheriff Joe Lombardo for governor, Democratic incumbent Attorney General Aaron Ford, Democratic incumbent Zach Conine for treasurer and Democrat Cisco Aguilar for secretary of state.
+The group also endorsed Clark County Sheriff Joe Lombardo, a Republican, for governor, Democratic incumbent Attorney General Aaron Ford, Democratic incumbent Zach Conine for treasurer and Democrat Cisco Aguilar for secretary of state.

-As a coalition representing a third of the electorate that is unable to participate fully in Nevada’s closed primary elections, the coalition encourages people to vote ‘yes’ on Ballot Question 3, which would call for all voters — including nonpartisans — to participate in the primary election rather than separate ballots exclusive to each major party.
-It would also create a ranked-choice voting system for the general election, in which voters would select candidates in order of preference.
+As a group aiming to represent a third of the electorate that is unable to participate fully in Nevada’s closed primary elections, the Coalition of Independent Nevadans encourages people to vote “yes” on Ballot Question 3, which would call for all voters — including nonpartisans — to participate in the primary election rather than separate ballots exclusive to each major party.
+It would also create a ranked-choice voting system for the general election in which voters would select candidates in order of preference.

 “We need more moderate politicians than politicians on either side.
 That’s why the ranked choice question is so critical,” Mirchandani said.